actolonen/Analysis_Lab/Growth/Microplates/README.md

 * Here is an [example Clario file](Data/growthData_Clario.xlsx) in .xlsx format.

 These excel files have two pages:
-* The "Informations" describes the plate map.
+* <ins>Informations</ins> describes the plate map.
 The file must have lines for each well with the following columns:
-   1. Well
+   1. *Well* position on plate
-   2. Strain: the type/strain of microorganims
+   2. *Strain* type/strain of microorganims
-   3. Medium: the growth medium used in the experiment
+   3. *Medium* growth medium used in the experiment
-   4. Treatment: the treatment added to the growth medium
+   4. *Treatment*  treatment added to the growth medium
-   5. Dilution: the dilution factor of the cells at the start of the experiment.
+   5. *Dilution* dilution factor of the cells at the start of the experiment.
 For example, if the cells were diluted 1/20 into medium the dilution factor = 0.05.
-* The "Raw data" page contains the raw data from the plate reader.
+* <ins>Raw data</ins> page contains the raw data from the plate reader.
 Data for the Hours and OD600 is added to that of the Informations page.

 ## Methods for growth analysis